neintendo/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - Prototype: char *_memcpy(char *dest, char *src, unsigned int n);
 - The _memcpy() function copies n bytes from memory area src to memory area dest
 - Returns a pointer to dest

+**2-strchr.c** locates a character in a string.

+- Prototype: char *_strchr(char *s, char c);
+- Returns a pointer to the first occurrence of the character c in the string s, or NULL if the character is not found